Why get an MAPTM from Barry University?

 Concentration and Areas of Interest

 In Barry’s Master of Arts in Practical Theology and Ministry, you have the opportunity to take a concentration in Hispanic/Latino Theology and Ministry.
-You can also focus on an area of interest, including Biblical Theology, Systematic Theology, Moral Theology, Liturgical Theology, or Institutional and Military Ministry.
+You can also focus on an area of interest, including Biblical Theology, Sacramental/Liturgical Theology, Systematic Theology, Moral Theology, Institutional and Military Ministry, or Health Care Ethics.

 We thank you for taking the time to consider how a Master of Arts in Practical Theology and Ministry from Barry University can help you deepen your theological foundations in practical ways.
 If this sounds like the right program for you, you can apply online now.
 Or if you have additional questions, you can request information or ask us a question online.
 We can also be reached at 305-899-3469 or 1-800-756-6000, ext.
 3469 or by email email@example.com.